 How to measure it: Engagement types vary depending on the social media platform.
-Keep an eye on Facebook's engagement score and number of clicks, likes, shares, and comments; Twitter retweets, replies, or favorites, Pinterest likes, comments, or repins, Google+ likes, comments, or shares, etc.
+Keep an eye on Facebook's engagement score and the number of clicks, likes, shares, and comments, Twitter retweets, replies, or favorites, Pinterest likes, comments, or repins, Google+ likes, comments, or shares, etc.

-"We've got a specific structure that we've set up in Wrike so we can look at our campaigns and releases, and compare quarter over quarter what we're doing.
-We're constantly wanting to make sure we're remaining stable or getting faster at what we do." — Kate Chalmers, Director of Marketing Operations at Hootsuite
+Speaking about how Wrike helps to monitor engagement rates, Kate Chalmers, Director of Marketing Operations at Hootsuite, said, "We've got a specific structure that we've set up in Wrike so we can look at our campaigns and releases, and compare quarter over quarter what we're doing.
+We're constantly wanting to make sure we're remaining stable or getting faster at what we do."

 Some people who subscribe to your list won't stay engaged with your emails, which is why so many marketers keep an eye on how many recipients unsubscribe.
 But not everyone will go through the process of unsubscribing, especially when it takes fewer clicks to just trash emails that aren’t of interest.

 But for the health of your subscriber list, it's important to track unengaged subscribers.
-As Lindsay Kolowich at HubSpot points out, and deliver these "graymail" messages straight to the junk folder, which means your emails are being delivered, but not seen.
+As Lindsay Kolowich at HubSpot points out, email clients can flag low engagement rates and deliver these "graymail" messages straight to the junk folder, which means your emails are being delivered but not seen.

-How to measure it: Decide on your marketing organization's definition of unengaged.
+How to measure it: Decide on your marketing organization's definition of “unengaged.”
 Is it someone who hasn't clicked on an email in three months?
 A year?
-Then, consider implementing an that will remove these recipients from your list, and send an email notifying them that they've been unsubscribed.
+Then, consider implementing an automatic unsubscribe that will remove these recipients from your list, and send an email notifying them that they've been unsubscribed.

-Plus, putting in a little effort on bumping up conversion rates can have a big impact on your business: imagine the difference that even a 1 or 2% boost in new customers could do for your bottom line.
+Putting in a little effort into bumping up conversion rates can have a big impact on your business — imagine the difference that even a 1% or 2% boost in new customers could do for your bottom line.

-MQLs, or Marketing Qualified Leads, are generally defined as bottom-of-the-funnel prospects who have indicated they’re ready to purchase, or at least talk to a sales person, by downloading buying guides, requesting a demo, or signing up for a free trial.
-Sales Qualified Leads are those potential customers that sales determines are ready for a direct follow up.
+MQLs, or Marketing Qualified Leads, are generally defined as bottom-of-the-funnel prospects who have indicated they’re ready to purchase, or at least talk to a salesperson, by downloading buying guides, requesting a demo, or signing up for a free trial.
+Sales Qualified Leads are potential customers that sales determine are ready for a direct follow-up.

 Looking at the percentage of MQLs that are accepted as SQLs is a good indicator of the health of your pipeline and your marketing team’s ability to qualify and screen leads.
-It’s also a great indication of how well your marketing and sales team are aligned and communicating with each other, since a low ratio raises a red flag that there’s a disconnect between marketing and sales.
+It’s also a great indication of how well aligned your marketing and sales team are since a low ratio raises a red flag that there’s a disconnect between marketing and sales.

 How to measure it: Divide the number of SQLs by the number of MQLs to calculate your MQL to SQL Conversion Rate.

 What’s a good benchmark?
-After analyzing hundreds of companies, the average conversion rate was 13%, and took an average of 84 days to convert.
-But keep in mind: that number varies greatly depending on the source of the lead.
-For example, website leads converted at an average of 31.3%; referrals at 24.7%, and webinars at 17.8%.
+After analyzing hundreds of companies, Implicit found that the average conversion rate was 13%, and took an average of 84 days to convert.
+But keep in mind that this number varies greatly depending on the source of the lead.
+For example, website leads converted at an average of 31.3%, referrals at 24.7%, and webinars at 17.8%.
 Email campaigns convert at just 0.9%, lead lists at 2.5%, and events at 4.2%.

-Obviously, it’s important to keep an eye on external metrics like lead quantity, quality, and conversion.
-But if (when) any of these numbers start to slip, how will you know what you need to fix if you don’t pay attention to how the work gets done in the first place?
+It’s important to keep an eye on external metrics like lead quantity, quality, and conversion.
+But if any of these numbers start to slip, how will you know what to fix if you don’t pay attention to how the work gets done in the first place?

 When it comes to getting the most out of your internal resources, don’t just trust your gut.
 Keep your marketing team running effectively by tracking the number of hours wasted in status meetings, on repeatable work that could be automated, dealing with unnecessary interruptions, and the efficiency of your review and approvals process.

-How to measure it: Hold frequent check-ins with your team to identify roadblocks and gather feedback about how processes can be improved. uses Wrike to track and improve their work management, and quickly report on the team's productivity in real numbers.
+How to measure it: Hold frequent check-ins with your team to identify roadblocks and gather feedback about how processes can be improved.
+Premier Sotheby's Realty uses Wrike to track and improve their work management and quickly report on the team's productivity in real numbers.